guanquann/tp/docs/UserGuide.md

 ### Listing orders : `listorder`

-Shows a list of all orders for a supplier, sorted **first by date from the earliest to the latest and then by the order they were added if the dates are the same.
+Shows a list of all orders for a supplier, sorted **FIRST** by date from the earliest to the latest and then by the order they were added if the dates are the same.

 Format: `listorder INDEX`